polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 ### Generating an Article

-Anyone can submit a pull request for an article in Polyglot Weekly, simply run:
+Anyone can submit a pull request for an article to Polyglot Weekly, simply run:

 ```shell
 git clone https://github.com/polyglotweekly/polyglotweekly.com.git